 - Alexander Jr. (1786–1875) fought in the Napoleonic Wars and the War of 1812 and later represented Burr’s wife in divorce proceedings.

 - James Alexander (1788–1878) also served in the War of 1812 and for a few weeks was acting secretary of state under President Andrew Jackson.
-He later opposed the federal bank, ironic given his father famously supported it.
+He later opposed the federal bank, ironic given his father’s famously support of it.
 He had five children.

 - John (1792–1882) published several of his father’s papers and wrote a seven-volume biography of him.
 He and his wife had a whopping fourteen children.

-- William (1797–1850) fought in volunteer militias along the western frontier in various conflicts with Native Americans before becoming a miner.
+- William (1797–1850) fought in volunteer militias along the western frontier in various conflicts with American Indians before becoming a miner.
 He, along with hundreds of thousands of other miners, flocked to California during the 1849 gold rush.

 - Elizabeth (1799–1859) lived with and cared for her mother in the 50 years after Alexander’s death.
 She married, but had no children.

 - Philip (1802–1884) became a lawyer, often representing impoverished clients.
 He married and had two sons.